Resistance Data Human Medicine

 Streptococcus pneumoniae

-Penicillin resistance in pneumococci has slightly decreased due to vaccination.
+Penicillin resistance in pneumococci stabilized on a low level due to vaccination.

 Pneumococci mainly cause infections of the lungs (pneumonia) and blood (sepsis).
-The non-susceptibility rate to penicillin has decreased from 9.5% in 2004 to 6.3% in 2018.
+The resistance rate stabilized on 4% in 2021.
 One reason for this trend is probably the pneumococcal vaccine.
 Since its introduction both the morbidity and the resistance rates have decreased considerably.

 Select a region of interest, a unit, an antibiotic or a year of choice from the drop-down menus.
 Use the checkboxes to activate or deactivate time series and confidence intervals.
 When the mouse is moved over the graph a toolbar appears, which allows zooming, showing data on hover and downloading of the graph.